FTC-Team-7100/FtcRobotController/README.md

 * Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

-Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the project  ("Import project (Eclipse ADT, Gradle, etc.)").
+Once you have downloaded and uncompressed (if needed) your folder, you can use Android Studio to import the project.